-Since then the family acquired two vineyards in the St. Helena Appellation and one vineyard in the Oakville Appellation (right alongside Highway 29).
+Today the Stanton’s own 75 acres of vineyards including two sites within a short distance of each other in the St. Helena Appellation: J.B.
+Ranch and Mills Vineyard (both east of Highway 29) and one site in Oakville bordering Highway 29 (also on its east side).
 They do not outsource any of the vineyard management duties, rather they have their own in-house team managing all their vineyards.
 And a number of their employees have been with them for years and as a result, know their vineyards extremely well.

-Today they grow only red varietals including Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, Malbec, Petite Sirah and Mourvedre) and sell the fruit to local exemplary wineries such as Stag’s Leap Wine Cellars and Del Dotto among others.
+Today they grow only red varieties including Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, Malbec, Petite Sirah and Mourvèdre) and sell the fruit to local exemplary wineries such as Stag’s Leap Wine Cellars and Del Dotto among others.

 As Doug says, “producing wines has made us better farmers”.

-Their winemaker Dave Phinney (of Orin Swift fame) is talented and already has high end experience in the Napa area at Mondavi, Whitehall Lane and Opus One.
-We sampled the 2005 Cabernet Sauvignon from their Oakville Vineyard.
+During our first visit with Doug many years ago, we sampled the 2005 Stanton Vineyards Cabernet Sauvignon from their Oakville Vineyard.
 This was already bottled but was not yet released.
-However it was already drinking very nicely with hints of vanilla and chocolate on the nose.
+However, it was already drinking very nicely with hints of vanilla and chocolate on the nose.
 The oak is subtle and does not dominate with pleasing flavors of blackberry and blueberry on the palate.

-Their 2005 Petite Sirah is a big wine, yet elegant beginning with a bouquet rich with black cherry aromas.
-The tannins are well managed and the finish is very long.
+The 2005 Stanton Vineyards Petite Sirah is a big wine, yet elegant beginning with a bouquet rich with black cherry aromas.
+The tannins are well managed, and the finish is very long.
 Many Cabernet Sauvignon lovers will really enjoy this wine because of its structure and rich fruit.
 The fruit for the Petite Sirah is sourced each year from several select rows of vines growing in their St. Helena vineyard.

 The Stanton label has an image of an acorn on the bottle; their vineyards have oak trees growing nearby and these trees were the inspiration for the label.
 Stanton is also active in several charities by donating large format bottles to auctions.
-You can find Stanton’s wines locally at Enoteca in Calistoga, Cal Wine in Napa, the St. Helena Wine Center and Brix Restaurant.
-Visit: www.stantonvineyards.com
+One can sometimes find Stanton’s wines locally at Backroom Wines in the city of Napa, the Oakville Grocery and Brix Restaurant.